-- 7. Verify that the guidewire is intact upon removal. - 8.
-Check catheter placement by attaching a syringe to the distal infusion Luer and aspirate until a free flow of venous blood is observed.
-Connect the infusion Luers to the appropriate Luer-Lock line(s) as required.
-Unused infusion port(s) may be "locked" through the injection cap(s) using standard hospital protocol.
-Slide clamps are provided on the tubing to occlude flow through the infusion Luers during line and injection cap changes.
+7. Verify that the guidewire is intact upon removal.

+8. Check catheter placement by attaching a syringe to the distal infusion Luer and aspirate until a free flow of venous blood is observed.
+Connect the infusion Luer to the appropriate Luer-Lock line as required.
+The unused infusion port may be locked through the injection cap using standard hospital protocol.
+A slide clamp is provided on the tubing to occlude flow through the infusion Luer during line and injection cap changes.